gavin1332/residual-alignment-model/README.md

 # RAM: Residual Alignment Model

-This repo includes a reference implementation of the **Residual Alignment Model (RAM)** for training and evaluation.
+This repo includes a reference implementation of the **Residual Alignment Model (RAM)** for training and evaluation, as described in the paper: "Leveraging Importance Sampling to Detach Alignment Modules from Large Language Models".

 ## Prerequisites